cryptodev666/migration/README.md

 7. Then, Run command `npm run deploy:governance --network mainnet` to deploy Governance contract and transferring ownerships.

 **NOTE**: The step 5, 6 and 7 can take some time so, keep patience.
 Also, you can deploy all contracts using single command `npm run deploy --network mainnet` but, that is not recommended because if one will fail any state will not be saved.

+If you want to deploy Vesting Contract then you need to run command:
+*Command*: `npm run deploy:vesting --network mainnet`